SAP-archive/xsk/docs-site/docs/setup/cloud-foundry.md

 !!! info "Prerequisites"
     - Install [Cloud Foundry Command Line Interface](http://docs.cloudfoundry.org/devguide/installcf/install-go-cli.html).
+    - Create `HANA Cloud` service instance in SAP BTP Cloud Foundry space.
+    - Create a separate `HANA Cloud` user that will be used from the XSK engine.
     - Access to SAP BTP account _(the Trial landscape can be accessed [here](https://account.hanatrial.ondemand.com/))._

 ## Steps